CFA Regulations Review 2025

-In the last eleven years CFA’s structure and operating environment has significantly changed and the regulations need updating to ensure CFA continues to modernise and stay relevant.
+Since the commencement of the Country Fire Authority Regulations 2014 (the current Regulations), CFA’s structure and operating environment has significantly changed, and the current Regulations need updating to ensure CFA continues to modernise and stay relevant.

-The regulations review provides an opportunity to look at how CFA can streamline, simply and modernise the way we operate.
+Victorian regulations must be reviewed every ten years to ensure they remain fit for purpose.
+The Regulations review provides an opportunity to look at how CFA can streamline, simplify and modernise the way we operate.

-Some of the key areas being looked at include:
+Some of the key areas that have been reviewed include:

-- Administrative matters such as Authority proceedings, registration of CFA brigades and groups, brigade model rules and elections, and financial management of brigades
+• Administrative matters, such as modernising Authority (Board) proceedings, improving arrangements relating to the registration of CFA brigades and groups, consolidating brigade model rules and elections requirements, and clarifying financial management arrangements for Brigades

-- Membership of brigades including conduct and physical fitness requirements and duties
+• Membership of brigades, including expanding and clarifying member conduct, physical fitness requirements, and duties

-- Volunteer compensation for officers and members of brigades and industry brigades
+• Volunteer compensation, which directly outlines processes for officers and members of brigades and industry brigades in making personal compensation claims for both injury and personal property

-- Fire prevention measures including elections and local government nominations to regional fire prevention committees, permits to burn during fire danger periods, conditions or restrictions on engaging in high fire risk activities, regulating fire suppression equipment
+• Fire prevention measures, including elections and local government nominations to regional fire prevention committees, permits to burn during fire danger periods, conditions or restrictions on engaging in high fire risk activities, and regulating fire suppression equipment

 Timeline